qingbo12/qingbo12.github.io/content/posts/Miscellanea/matrix-base/index.md

 (\operatorname{det} C)^e,
 $$

-and the proof of the lemma is complete.
+and the proof of the *Lemma 0.6.1* is complete.

 **Proof of Sylvester-Franke Theorem**